Mission, Vision and Values

 Vision – The What

-To be an effective campaigner and positive influencer who aims to improve the global conversation, to promote human rights, and encourage fairness, choice and equality through awareness and education.
+To be a meaningful facilitator and constructive influencer who aims to improve the global conversation around women’s wellness (that benefits everyone); to promote human rights, and encourage fairness, choice and equality through awareness and education.
+To help people find their mojo and get their sparkle back.

 Values: The How